 - C-SPAN & K-SPAN - compiled languages for synthetic speech stimuli generation.

-SFS is only available by anonymous FTP from:
+SFS is only available from:

 All documentation and tutorials are available on line at: